 1. Pick out the main ideas in your research question.
 For example, the main ideas in this research question are in bold: “How does legalization of marijuana affect mental health rates in the United States?”

 2. Take each of your main ideas and brainstorm as many synonyms, related words, acronyms, initialisms and spelling variants as you can.
 For example, for "United States":

 3. Do this for each of your main ideas.
 Searching all the variants you can come up with will give you a broader selection of relevant information.
-It might help to make a chart to keep track of the combinations you have tried.
+Consider making a chart to keep track of which combinations of keywords you have searched for.

-Follow us on Facebook.
+Follow us on Facebook